Christophe Maraninchi

 Christophe Maraninchi (born February 17, 1983) is a former French professional footballer.

 He played on the professional level in Swiss Super League for Neuchâtel Xamax.
 He also played with Xamax in the 2005 UEFA Intertoto Cup, scoring one goal against FC Ararat Yerevan and one against AS Saint-Étienne.

+Maraninchi joined Sporting Toulon Var in 2012 and retired in 2015.